One Year Pre-professional Master's Program

-The Pre-professional Master’s program is designed to be a one year (Summer-Fall-Spring) program introducing students to the biomedical field and preparing students for professional school.
-Students will start in the summer semester with an intensive introduction to anatomy and physiology.
+The Pre-professional Master’s program is designed to be a one year (Summer-Fall-Spring or Fall-Spring-Summer) program introducing students to the biomedical field and preparing students for professional school.
+Students starting in either the summer or fall semester engage in an intensive introduction to anatomy and physiology.

 Curriculum